Keyboard shortcuts

 MemoryWriteMutatingAppend a fact to a memory file

-TodoReadRead-onlyRead the session task list
+TodoWriteRead-onlyUpdate the session task list (Koda-owned state, no FS impact)

 RecallContextRead-onlySearch session history for past context